 If the relevant researchers fail to complete the educational program as stipulated despite repeated reminders by JST, JST will halt the expenditure by the research institution of the commissioned research funds partially or entirely.
-In line with this, the R&D institution must halt all use of the research funds and not restart until further notice from JST is provided.
+In line with this, the research institution must halt all use of the research funds and not restart until further notice from JST is provided.

-- k.
-R&D institutions are obliged to take necessary measures, such as concluding joint research agreements with participating institutions regarding the handling of intellectual property rights and non-disclosure agreements, to the extent that they do not violate the R&D agreement with JST. - I. R&D institutions are requested to execute appropriate measures to fulfill their accountability, paying full attention to economics, efficiency, effectiveness, legitimacy, and accuracy as state funds will be used as a source of funding for the commissioned research costs.
-Additionally, R&D institutions must strive for systematic execution and be careful not to make unnecessary expenditure to exhaust the budget at the end of the R&D period or the fiscal year.
+k.
+Research institutions are obliged to take necessary measures, such as concluding joint research agreements with participating institutions regarding the handling of intellectual property rights and non-disclosure agreements, to the extent that they do not violate the R&D agreement with JST.

-- (2) Cases where the R&D institution is an international institution - a.
-As a general rule, R&D institutions are obliged to conclude a research agreement using the Collaborative Research Agreement template provided by JST (under certain conditions, the terms of the agreement for matters deemed to be reasonable grounds can be adjusted after considering the characteristics of the research content).
+- I. Research institutions are requested to execute appropriate measures to fulfill their accountability, paying full attention to economics, efficiency, effectiveness, legitimacy, and accuracy as state funds will be used as a source of funding for the commissioned research costs.
+Additionally, research institutions must strive for systematic execution and be careful not to make unnecessary expenditure to exhaust the budget at the end of the R&D period or the fiscal year. - (2) Cases where the Research institution is an international institution - a.
+As a general rule, Research institutions are obliged to conclude a research agreement using the Collaborative Research Agreement template provided by JST (under certain conditions, the terms of the agreement for matters deemed to be reasonable grounds can be adjusted after considering the characteristics of the research content).
 Indirect costs are capped at 30% of direct costs.
-R&D institutions are also obliged to conduct research appropriately in accordance with the research agreement and research plan.
-If a research agreement cannot be concluded or if JST judges that research at the applicable R&D institution will not be approved. - b.
-R&D institutions are responsible for appropriately disbursing and managing research funds based on the research agreement and any guidelines specified by JST.
+Research institutions are also obliged to conduct research appropriately in accordance with the research agreement and research plan.
+If a research agreement cannot be concluded or if JST judges that research at the applicable research institution will not be appropriately conducted, the implementation of the research at the applicable research institution will not be approved. - b.
+Research institutions are responsible for appropriately disbursing and managing research funds based on the research agreement and any guidelines specified by JST.
 They are also obligated to prepare and submit expense statements (equivalent to income and expenditure books for domestic institutions) in English that demonstrate the details of research costs.
-Furthermore, even during the agreement period, R&D institutions must respond to various investigations related to the execution status, as requested by JST. - c.
+Furthermore, even during the agreement period, research institutions must respond to various investigations related to the execution status, as requested by JST. - c.
 Please see the latest Collaborative Research Agreement template for other detailed conditions. - \From the perspective of security export control, JST may judge that research agreements should not be concluded with organizations such as those listed on the "Foreign User List" published by the Ministry of Economy, Trade and Industry.